 When Animals Escape

 In 2017, six young bullocks crashed through fences to escape a slaughterhouse.
 People around the world watched as news teams captured footage of the animals cantering through the streets of St. Louis, trying to find their way to safety.
-Their fear and confusion were apparent; they were, after all, very young, just a year old and they had seen enough horrors.
+Their fear and confusion were apparent; they were, after all, very young; just a year old and they had seen enough horrors.

 “You could see the terror in their eyes.
 They had nowhere to go and no one to help them, but they were desperate to live,” sanctuary owner Ellie Laks Weiner told The Dodo.
 “There was one clip where Chico, the leader of the cows, was keeping the authorities behind a tree, so that his brothers could run out of that area.
 It was very deliberate that they were trying to keep each other alive.”
 When they were sent back to the slaughterhouse, public outrage galvanised.
 “I looked at my husband and said ‘they have come with a story to share with the world and we have to help them’,” remembers Weiner.